m12t/blindr/tasklist.md

     > global vars and `extern` statements within `gnss.h` ✅ set pico RTC using parsed ZDA datetime data
-    ✅ be able to parse NMEA data and manipulate variables into the desired types
+    ✅ be able to parse NMEA data and manipulate variables into the desired types ❌ replace the GNSS uart interrupt architecture with PIO and DMA
+    > since gnss is only used on startup
+❌ precisely calculate daylight savings times using day of the week (see: https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).
+This also means setting the DOTW in the datetime struct.
+    > don't use DST right now. it's not even used by the solar calculations -- believe it or not, the sun doesn't observe daylight savings!
+✅ write out the code for stepper edge finding based on startup protocol.
+    - on startup, use the three position toggle switch to move the blinds all the way to one extreme (eg. fully closed down) and then repeat this on the other edge.
+A count will be taken by the stepper to track the limits so it doesn't damage the blinds by over indexing when trying to maneuver them. incorporate a high sleep time between steps to move the blinds slowly so a precise edge can be found.
+❌ the configurations can't be saved to flash on the GNSS chip, so code will need to be added to change the configs every startup.
+    > just assume it was configured manually -- don't configure it.
+    ✅DON'T handle configuring the gnss module. config elsewhere and assume it has ZDA and GGA data.
+✅ only rely on the gnss to set the module on startup.
+This allows the gnss to be disconnected and used for other tasks.
+    a. be able to dismount the uart and irqs on gnss
+✅ sort out the rat's nest of #includes and #defines
+❌ be able to power on/off gnss module as needed.
+    > no longer needed, uart will be shut off and the unit can be disconnected.